sateffen/scroller/README.md

 overwrites the default style.
 Default: {}
 * `xElementClass<Array[string]|sring>`: A class or classlist, that gets applied to the x scroll element.
 Default: []
 * `yElementClass<Array[string]|sring>`: A class or classlist, that gets applied to the y scroll element.
 Default: []
+* `xMinSize<number>`: The minimal size of the x scrollbar in px.
+Default: undefined
+* `yMinSize<number>`: The minimal size of the y scrollbar in px.
+Default: undefined

 ## Changelog ##